-ONE RULE OF THUMB SAYS that, if you’re in the workforce, you should save 10% of your pretax income every year toward retirement.
+ONE RULE OF THUMB says that, if you’re in the workforce, you should save 10% of your pretax income every year toward retirement.

 But with both future investment returns and future employment uncertain, it’s probably wiser to save 12% to 15% and to start socking away money as soon as you enter the workforce.
 By starting in your 20s, you will have a cushion if you later find yourself out of work, and you’ll get greater potential benefit from investment growth.

-What if you will receive a traditional employer pension or your employer matches part of your contribution to your 401(k) or similar plan?
+What if you’ll receive a traditional employer pension or your employer matches part of your contribution to your 401(k) or similar plan?
 You might save somewhat less than 12% to 15%.
 On the other hand, if you don’t start saving for retirement until your 30s or 40s, you will likely need to save far more.
 In addition, you probably have other goals, such as buying a home or putting the kids through college, and those goals will necessitate additional savings.

-Blog: What It Takes
+Articles: Freedom Formula and What It Takes